 Spray my moreton bay chestnut

-In dry weather, spray your castanospermum with water not too hard, clean the dust on the leaves: it will be all the more beautiful and you will protect it from red spiders - its main enemy!
+In dry weather, spray your castanospermum with soft water, clean the dust on the leaves: it will be all the more beautiful and you will protect it from red spiders - its main enemy!

 Fertilize my moreton bay chestnut